Getting Started with FlowO

 This will spin up:

-- PostgreSQL: Stores all workflow data.
+- Postgres: Stores all workflow data.

 Client-side Installation